 Low-disruption to students & faculty during construction

 Ability to return the buildings at the end of their lease period

 Faster occupancy and less expense than traditional construction

 Leasing has its benefits.
 In addition, it also has its options.
 The next step is to consider single classroom buildings or one large, multi-unit complex for your campus.
 To learn more about your classroom leasing options, check out our related post here:

 Multi-Modular Classroom Buildings vs. Standalone Classrooms: Which One is Right for You?

-Vanguard Modular works with clients like you, to provide a comfortable learning environment for your students and faculty.
+BOXX Modular works with clients like you, to provide a comfortable learning environment for your students and faculty.
 Every project is unique.
 But no matter the case, we can help you find the right building for your school.
 Contact us today for your temporary or permanent space needs.